Dreammaster13/SignIn/README.md

 ## Create the first user

-To create the first user, navigate to `http://localhost:8080/signin` and press on "Create admin account" (visible only if no user exists in the database) or navigate directly to `http://localhost:8080/signin/createadminuser`.
+To create the first user, navigate to `http://localhost:8080/signin` and press "Create admin account" (visible only if no user exists in the database) or navigate to `http://localhost:8080/signin/createadminuser`.

 ## Sign in an existing user